okviz/okviz.github.io/_mydocs/calendar-pro/options/events-labels/font-style.md

     - font-family.md
     - text-size.md
 ---
+The **Font style** option defines the font style of the events or holidays labels.

 **Default value:** Normal

-This option defines the font style of events/holidays labels.

-<todo>Screenshot</todo>